Last updated: May 2026

 - Get the apostille certification (for countries part of the Hague Convention) or consular authentication

-- Translate documents into Spanish by an official translator in Costa Rica
+- Translate documents into Spanish through an official translator in Costa Rica

-- Using expired criminal background checks (valid for only 6 months)
+- Using expired criminal background checks (valid for only six months)

 - Forgetting to authenticate marriage certificates